XoMiya-WPC/WhoAreMyTeammates/README.md

 # WhoAreMyTeammates
-A plugin for SCP: SL that shows the SCP Team a list of their teammates on spawn.
+A simple plugin for Exiled that shows the SCP Team a list of their teammates on spawn.